christiaanb/SoOSiM/README.md

 ```

 We start by defining the name of our Haskell module, in this case `MemoryManager`.
-Make sure the name of file matches the name of the module, where haskell src files use the `.hs` file-name extention.
+Make sure the name of file matches the name of the module, where haskell src files use the `.hs` file-name extension.

 We continue with importing modules that we require to build our component: